plasmadancom/CTRL-HAT/README.md

     </a>
 </p>

-Once installed on your Raspberry Pi, this interactive GUI allows quick & easy control of your CTRL HAT without the need for any coding.
-It is designed to be both a user guide & quick reference to the CTRL HAT pinout.
+Once installed on your Raspberry Pi, this interactive GUI allows quick &amp; easy control of your CTRL HAT without the need for any coding.
+It is designed to be both a user guide &amp; quick reference to the CTRL HAT pinout.
 The GUI is fully responsive and adapts to any screen size.

 Check-out the [Live Demo.](http://ctrlhat.plasmadan.com/)